-Jessi Jackowski is the Product Specialist for Process Gauges, Differential Gauges & Accessories at Ashcroft.
-Jessi started at Ashcroft in 2019 where she began her tenure on the Inside Sales team.
-Soon after, Jessi transitioned to the OEM team as a Group Lead.
-Prior to Ashcroft, Jessi was the Head Inside Sales Representative for an industrial manufacturer that specialized in electrical, automotive and plumbing tooling.
-Jessi has a B.S in History Education from Southern Connecticut State University.
-In her spare time, she enjoys spending time with family, traveling and going to the beach.
+Jessi Jackowski joined Ashcroft in 2019 as an Inside Sales Specialist before transitioning to the OEM team as a Group Lead.
+Today, she is the product leader for diaphragm seals and accessories.
+Prior to Ashcroft, Jessi was the Head Inside Sales Representative for an industrial manufacturer specializing in electrical, automotive, and plumbing tooling.
+Jessi holds a B.S. in History Education from Southern Connecticut State University.
+In her free time, she enjoys traveling, spending time with family, and visiting the beach.

 pressure gauge | ultra high pressure